 "Thank you, Miss Matthews," I said straight into her baby-blues so beautifully shaded by those dark lashes.
 "Thank you very much."
 Then I put on my hat and got up to leave.

-The establishment had a large window to one side that let passersby look in on the dining tables, but just a little porthole onto the bar.
+The establishment had a large window to one side letting passersby look in on the dining tables, but just a little porthole onto the bar.
 When I stepped outside, I stood just to one side of the big window like I was not aware I could be observed by anyone inside.
 It was a cool evening.
 I was wearing my cashmere topcoat, but I hunched up my shoulders like I was chilled to the bone and pulled down the brim of my hat like Humphrey Bogart.

 I wasn't standing there two minutes when I heard the door open behind me and felt a small hand gently take hold of my arm.
 "Excuse me, Mr. Morehouse, but I couldn't help seeing you standing out here.
 Are you sure you wouldn't want to come back inside?
 You're gonna catch your death out here in the cold."

 I knew right away it wasn't Rita.
 I knew she wasn't convinced yet of my sincerity.
 Rome wasn't built in a day.
 Eisenhower didn't take Germany on the first try.
 "That's very kind of you, Sally," I said, staring at the front of the Copa across the street where the doorman was holding the door open for a tall blond in a green strapless gown.
-"It's just something that takes getting used to, even though we've been expecting it ever since we got that telegram from the War Department three years ago.
+"It's just something takes getting used to, even though we've been expecting it ever since we got that telegram from the War Department three years ago.
 You go ahead back inside before you catch a cold.
 I'll be okay, sweetheart."

 She stared back at me like she was going to burst into tears.
-Her hand was still on the arm of my cashmere topcoat--I was praying there wasn't any ketchup or mayonnaise on it.
+Her hand was still on the arm of my cashmere topcoat—I was praying there wasn't any ketchup or mayonnaise on it.
 She stood up on tiptoe and planted a big kiss on my cheek, then she darted back into the bar.